 Bringing Together Like-Minded Individuals, One Pint At A Time

-Despite being a relatively new profession, the field of corporate responsibility is already fragmented into various sub-disciplines.
+Despite being a relatively new profession, the field of corporate responsibility has evolved into various sub-disciplines.
 This can make it difficult to meet and network with peers outside of large sustainability conferences and gatherings.
 CBSR is pleased to present Pints With Purpose, a sustainability themed networking event designed to foster collaboration between individuals working for positive impact.

 Tickets to Pints With Purpose include complimentary drinks provided by Great Lakes Brewery, the 2013-2014 Canadian Brewery of the Year.
 Pints With Purpose is pleased to feature Great Lakes Brewery’s Project X and Tank Ten Series beers which tend to sell out quickly at the LCBO.

 Sponsored by Ramp Communications, Pints with Purpose is made possible by our partners at Great Lakes Brewery, Fresh Restaurants, Vert Catering and the Centre for Social Innovation (CSI).
 Thanks to the support of Bullfrog Power, Pints With Purpose is also bullfrogpowered with 100% renewable electricity.
-It’s just one of the ways in which we are working to minimize the event’s environmental footprint.
+This is just one of the ways in which we are minimizing the event’s environmental footprint.